grapemoli/grapemoli/README.md

 # Introduction
 👋 Hi, I’m @grapemoli, a Sophpmore working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great.

+You can also view the projects at the following webpage: grapemoli.github.io

 # Projects Timeline
 1. Web-App Pokedex - 12/10/2021
   - https://github.com/grapemoli/PokeDex